Jbleezy/BO1-Reimagined/README.md

 * Intermission time decreased from 15 seconds to 10 seconds
 * Maps now auto restart in coop after intermission
 * Maps now auto restart correctly (box gets randomized again)
+* Zombies will now taunt when near a Monkey Bomb or an upgraded crossbow bolt

 ## HUD
 * HUD items now have some distance away from the edge of the screen